Skip to main content

 End Function

-3. Then, return to the worksheet, and enter this formula into a blank cell: =remtxt(A2), then drag the fill handle down to the cells where you want to apply this formula, all the texts within all parentheses including the parentheses will be removed as below screenshot shown:
+3. Return to the worksheet, enter this formula into a blank cell: "=remtxt(A2)", then drag the fill handle down to apply the formula.
+All text within the parentheses, including the parentheses themselves, will be removed, as shown in the screenshot:

 Remove words from text strings